Still da Baddest: Commercial performance

-Still da Baddest debuted at number six on the US Billboard 200 on the week ending April 19, 2008, with 47,000 copies sold in its first week.
-The entry marks her first top 10 set.
-Still da Baddest debuted on the top spot of Billboards R&B/Hip-Hop Albums and Rap Albums at number one on the week ending April 19, 2008.
+Still da Baddest debuted at number six on the US Billboard 200 for the week ending April 19, 2008, selling 47,000 copies in its first week.
+This marked Trina's first top-ten album on the chart.
+Additionally, the album debuted at number one on both the US Top R&B/Hip-Hop Albums and Top Rap Albums charts during that same week.